mesosphere-backup/dcos-vagrant/examples/oinker/README.md

 ## Install DC/OS

 1. Follow the [dcos-vagrant setup](https://github.com/dcos/dcos-vagrant#setup) steps to configure your installation.
-1. Use vagrant to deploy a cluster with 3 private agent nodes and 1 public agent node (requires 10GB free memory):
+1. Use vagrant to deploy a cluster with 1 (large) private agent node and 1 (small) public agent node (requires 8.5 GB free memory):

     ```
-    vagrant up m1 a1 a2 a3 p1 boot
+    vagrant up m1 a1 p1 boot
     ```

-1. Wait for DC/OS to come up.
-Check the dashboard: <http://m1.dcos/>.
+1. Log into the DC/OS UI with a browser: <http://m1.dcos/>.
-1. Install the [DC/OS CLI](https://dcos.io/docs/latest/usage/cli/) by following the instructions on the DC/OS Dashboard
+1. Install and configure the [DC/OS CLI](https://dcos.io/docs/latest/usage/cli/) by following the instructions in the DC/OS UI.
+1. Log into DC/OS with the DC/OS CLI:

+    ```
+    vagrant auth login
+    ```

+    Follow the printed instructions to authenticate.

+    If you were previously logged into a different cluster, you may have to logout first.

 ## Install Cassandra